PD$^3$: A Project Duplication Detection Framework via Adapted Multi-Agent Debate: Detailed experiment results

+\vpara{Experiment on cross-domain dataset results details} Table~\ref{tab:cross-domain} shows the detailed experimental results of cross-domain analysis.

-\vpara{Experiment on hyperparameters results details} Table \ref{tab:m_hyperparameter}, Table \ref{tab:round_hyperparameter}, and Table \ref{tab:agent_hyperparameter} respectively show the detailed experimental results of the analysis for hyperparameters - the number of candidate items $M$ from preliminary retrieval, debate rounds, and agent count.
+\vpara{Experiment on hyperparameters results details} Table~\ref{tab:m_hyperparameter}, Table~\ref{tab:round_hyperparameter}, and Table~\ref{tab:agent_hyperparameter} respectively show the detailed experimental results of the analysis for three key hyperparameters in PD$^3$ - the number of candidates in comparison context $M$, the number of debate rounds, and the agent count.